mattyyeung/mattyyeung.github.io/_posts/2023-01-10-greenforecast-energy-details.md

 Greenness: [watttime.org](https://www.watttime.org) uses different measure in place of Greenness: a _marginal_ rate not an absolute one (see their [methodology](https://www.watttime.org/marginal-emissions-methodology/) and [API](https://www.watttime.org/api-documentation/#introduction) pages).

-Price: AEMO provides "forecasts"?Predispatch arguably isn't intended as a forecast but is often used as such up to 48h in the future.
+Price: AEMO provides "forecasts" (predispatch arguably isn't intended as a forecast but is often used as such) up to 48h in the future.
 Standing on these shoulders, the GreenForecast.au improves these predictions a little.
 Beyond 48 hours, grenforecast.au seems to be the only one.

 If you would like to compare these predictions to your own forecaster or you know of any public alternatives, please get in touch!
 Mail info\[AT\]greenforecast.au or [@GreenForecastAu](https://twitter.com/GreenForecastAu) on twitter.